shashwat1225/shashwat1225/README.md

 - 👨‍💻 All of my projects are available at: [https://github.com/shashwat1225?tab=repositories](https://github.com/shashwat1225?tab=repositories)

-- 💬 Can bore you about **TensorFlow, PyTorch, Jenkins, SQL, Machine Learning and Neural Networks.**
+- 💬 Can bore you by talking about **TensorFlow, PyTorch, Jenkins, SQL, Machine Learning and Neural Networks.**

 - 📫 Reach me at **shashwat1225@gmail.com**